 President Macron supports the construction of the “Great Green Wall” from Dakar to Djibouti.
 This way, France takes the lead in relation with ecology in Africa.
 However, the continent didn’t need Europeans to discover environmental policy.

 It was a dream French were dreaming for a long time.
 France’s colonial politicians wanted to rely Dakar in West Africa with Djibouti, the French speaking bridgehead in East Africa.
 More than 8000 km are separating the two African metropoles.

-In 1898, the colonial ambitions of the French republic ended in southern Sudan, in a small town on the river Nile called Fashoda.
+In 1898, the colonial ambitions of the French republic ended in Sudan, in a small town on the river Nile called Fashoda.
 At this place, British troops commanded by Sir Herbert Kitchener stopped the advance of French troops under Jean-Baptiste Marchand.
-The Fashoda incident put an end to the French plans that crossed the British objective to create a land connection between Cairo and Cape Town.
+The Fashoda incident put an end to the French plans as they crossed the British objective to create a land connection between Cairo and Cape Town.

 The “Great Green Wall” protecting the Sahel zone

 This week, French president Emmanuel Macron announced that he wanted to connect again Dakar and Djibouti.
 This time, the connection should be done by peaceful and environmentalist means.
 A wall called “la Grande Muraille Verte”, the Great Green Wall, shall create a connection across the Sahel zone.
 Macron announced this on Monday 11 January 2021 at the “One Planet Summit” in the Elysée palace in Paris.
 More than 14 billion dollars (11.8 billion euros) should be spent over five years (2021-2025) for establishing this wall.
 “It is 100 million hectares restored, 10 million jobs created, 250 million tons of carbon sequestered,” said Macron.
 “It is also through this initiative the ability for Africa to show that it is a player in the fight against global warming”.